 The vending machine is a trap.
 When you're at the library and hunger hits, you need study snacks for concentration that are portable and effective.

-• Pumpkin Seeds: These are a goldmine of zinc, magnesium, and copper—minerals essential for nerve signaling.
+- Pumpkin Seeds: These are rich in zinc, magnesium, and copper, minerals essential for nerve signaling.

-• Greek Yogurt: A perfect balance of protein and fats to keep you satiated.
+- Greek Yogurt: A balance of protein and fats to keep you satiated.

-• Eggs: One of the best sources of choline, which the body uses to produce acetylcholine (a neurotransmitter that regulates mood and memory).
+- Eggs: A source of choline, which the body uses to produce acetylcholine (a neurotransmitter that regulates mood and memory).

-• Avocados: These provide healthy monounsaturated fats that support blood flow to the brain.
+- Avocados: These provide monounsaturated fats that support blood flow to the brain.

 For more ideas on how to optimize your study environment, check out this guide from National University: Best Brain Foods for Studying.